foureyes/csci-ua.0002-spring2017-002-008/classes/09/meta.markdown

 <section markdown="block">
 ### Homework

-* Grades for homework 2 posted
+* Grades for homework 1 and 2 already posted
-* Grades for homework 3 by early next week
+* Grades for homework 3 posted this evening

-Homework #4 is due on Sunday!
+Homework #4 is due on Wednesday!
 </section>